 Raspberry Pi 3 B+: Superb and Worth the Upgrade

 With its improved hardware spec and potential for enhancing existing projects, the Raspberry Pi 3 B+ is superb.
-In short, unless you’re looking for a smaller, lighter computer (in which case you want a Raspberry Pi Zero), the new Pi 3 B+ is the place to begin.
+In short, unless you’re looking for a smaller, lighter computer the Pi 3 B+ is a smart choice.
+It’s also simpler than wasting time trying to decide which version of the Raspberry Pi 4 you want to buy.

 Just look at the potential as a desktop replacement/thin client, Kodi box, and retro gaming device!
 With a new version of Raspbian to accompany the new computer, the Raspberry Pi marches on.
-Want to get started with your Raspberry Pi 3 B+?
-Check our unofficial Raspberry Pi manual.
+Looking for a project for your Raspberry Pi 3 B+?
+Check our guide to the best Raspberry Pi projects.